A Look Into: CSS3 2D Transformations

 The Syntax

-The CSS3 Transformations module basically allows us to transform an element to a certain extent such as translating, scaling, rotating and skewing.
+The CSS3 Transformations module basically allows us to transform an element to a certain extent, such as translating, scaling, rotating, and skewing.

-The official syntax is transform:method(value).
-However, like any other CSS3 great additions that is still in the early stages, the current browsers still need the syntax version to run the transformations.
-So, the complete syntax would turn out like this:
+.
+However, like other great CSS3 additions still in the early stages, current browsers need the prefixed syntax version to run the transformations.
+So, the complete syntax looks like this:

 transform: method(value); /* W3C Official Syntax */